 Meteorologist Mike Wankum forecasts during the Phil's concert The Sound and the Fury: Music and Mother Nature, March 6, 2022, a weather-related concert for all ages.

 Mike Wankum is a meteorologist for WCVB-Channel 5.
 Mike has been forecasting weather in Boston for over two decades joining Channel 5 in December of 2006.
 Prior to that, he served thirteen years as chief meteorologist at WLVI-TV.
 Mike has also reported weather for KISS 108, The Boston Herald, WBUR-FM and WZLX-FM.

-Mike is an award-winning forecaster with ten regional Emmy Awards, as well as numerous AP and Mass Broadcasters awards for his weather coverage.
+Mike is an award-winning forecaster with thirteen regional Emmy Awards, as well as numerous AP and Mass Broadcasters awards for his weather coverage.
 His weekly “Cutting Edge” technology series was awarded the 2018 First Place for a recurring segment by the Massachusetts Broadcasting Association.
 In 2017 the Washington Post listed him as one of the 7 “Coolest” Meteorologist in the United States.

 Prior to arriving in Boston, Mike was chief meteorologist at WTVR-TV, Richmond VA.
 He also served as chief meteorologist at KTIV-TV, Sioux City, IA.

 Mike is a frequent guest science lecturer at area schools and universities.
 He’s spoken on a variety of topics including climate change, media, severe weather, nuclear disasters and children’s issues.
 Mike served as past Chairman of the Chernobyl Children Project USA.
 He is also actively involved in various local charitable organizations.

 Joining the Phil's opening concert, Beethoven@250+ on March 26 and 27, 2022.